constantinehuzenko/constantinehuzenko/README.md

 As a child loved to built LEGO blocks, and has huge ammount of this, was very active child and used to descover world every minute he has.

 ## Career
-Started his IT Career at 15 as google ads maneger where he permormed well
+Started his IT Career at 15 as google ads manager where he permormed well

 ## Personal Life
 Loves sport, traveling